40th Infantry Division Slavonska: 9 April

 On the morning of 9 April, the German bridgehead at Barcs had expanded to Lukač, 7 km north of Virovitica.
-Following up the withdrawal of the divisional cavalry battalion, the Germans seized Suho Polje, west of Virovitica, cutting the main road to Slatina, and the rebel Croat troops at Bjelovar made contact with them.
+Following up the withdrawal of the divisional cavalry battalion, the Germans seized Suhopolje, west of Virovitica, cutting the main road to Slatina, and the rebel Croat troops at Bjelovar made contact with them.
 By 11:00, the divisional front line consisted of the 1st and 2nd Battalions of the 42nd Infantry Regiment and a company of the divisional cavalry battalion on the right, and the 4th Battalion of the 42nd Infantry Regiment and a company of the divisional cavalry battalion on the left.
 The 3rd Battalion of the 42nd Infantry Regiment was held in depth.
 The left flank was screened by the rest of the divisional cavalry battalion deployed around Pitomača.
 The 89th Infantry Regiment, marching from its concentration area in Sisak, arrived at divisional headquarters at Pivnica Slavonska, to replace the 43rd Infantry Regiment, which had been transferred to the 17th ID.

 Other reinforcements included elements of the 4th Army anti-aircraft units sent from Lipik, but the divisional artillery regiment had not completed mobilisation.
 The rebels in Bjelovar issued false orders to the 1st Battalion of the 42nd Infantry Regiment, directing it to fall back to Bjelovar.
 At 11:15, Nedeljković arrived at divisional headquarters and shortly afterwards ordered Raketić to launch a counterattack on the German bridgehead at Barcs at dawn the following day.
 Nedeljković also visited Divizijski đeneral Dragoslav Milosavljević, the commander of the 17th ID on the right flank of the 4th Army, to arrange support from that division during the pending attack.
 However, because the majority of that division's troops had yet to arrive from Bosnia, all it was able to do was advance its left flank, stationing battalions in Čačinci and Crnac west of Slatina.
 The 40th ID spent the remainder of the day preparing for the counterattack, but were hindered by German artillery and air attacks.
 In an indication of the state of his division, during a visit to the front line, Raketić and his chief of staff were fired at by troops of the 42nd Infantry Regiment.